-5. Labor- Management Committees
+5. Labor - Management Committees

-Two committees, Probation Officers and Juvenile Hall, will be formed to discuss non meet and confer issues, including but not limited to workload distribution.
+Upon written request from the union, two committees, Probation Officers and Juvenile Hall, will be formed to discuss non meet and confer issues, including but not limited to workload distribution.
 Committees to meet no less frequently than once per quarter unless by mutual agreement.
-Committees will be formed within ninety (90) days of ratification of this MOU.
+Committees will be formed within sixty (60) days of the written request of this MOU.

 6. POBAR Training.

-At the Teamster's request will be provided by County Counsel.
+At the Teamsters' request will be provided by County Counsel.